Let There Be Life (Exodus 20:13)

 But this isn’t just an issue out there.
 This is an issue that affects many of us.
 There are some of us who just don’t want more children.
 Or it may be a medical test that says things don’t look so good for the baby.
 Until recently, the church has been almost unanimous in agreeing that the unborn child is a human being deserving protection.
 Psalm 139:13-16 says:

 You made all the delicate, inner parts of my body and knit me together in my mother’s womb.
 Thank you for making me so wonderfully complex!
-Your workmanship is marvellous-and how well I know it.
+Your workmanship is marvelous - and how well I know it.
 You watched me as I was being formed in utter seclusion, as I was woven together in the dark of the womb.
 You saw me before I was born.
 Every day of my life was recorded in your book.
 Every moment was laid out before a single day had passed.

 There’s really no such thing as an unwanted child.
 God says that all your days were numbered before you were even born.
 God has a purpose for every child even when we don’t.
 God says a fetus isn’t a tissue; it’s a life that he’s planned.
 We need to embrace the unborn child in our families.

 We can’t keep the sixth commandment if we don’t embrace unborn children.
-When Mother Teresa received the Nobel Peace Prize, she said, “I think that today peace is threatened by abortion, too, which is a true war, a direct killing of a child by its own mother…Today, abortion is the worst evil, and the greatest enemy of peace…Because if a mother can kill her own child, what will prevent us from killing ourselves, or one another?
+When Mother Teresa received the Nobel Peace Prize, she said, “I think that today peace is threatened by abortion, too, which is a true war, a direct killing of a child by its own mother… Today, abortion is the worst evil, and the greatest enemy of peace… Because if a mother can kill her own child, what will prevent us from killing ourselves, or one another?
 Nothing.”
 We’re called to embrace the unborn child.

 You may have been through an abortion.
 If you did, God’s not down on you.
 That’s the message of grace.
 God can forgive you no matter what you’ve been through.
 It doesn’t matter so much what you’ve done.
 It matters where you go from here.
 It matters that you allow Christ to forgive you.
 We all need forgiveness.
 You can receive that forgiveness today.
 We need to embrace unborn children because they’re valuable to God.

-We also need to embrace those who are SICK AND WHO ARE DYING.
+We also need to embrace those who are sick and who are dying.
 Many are predicting that the issue of euthanasia, or mercy killing, is going to be one that we confront more and more.
 I’m talking about causing the death of someone because of deformity, old age, or an incurable disease.
 I’m not talking about allowing natural causes to run their course, or not artificially supporting life.
 I’m talking about causing the death of someone because they’re inconvenient, or because we don’t think their life is worth living anymore.

 Why should we embrace those who are sick and dying?
 Because they’re valuable to God.
 Because God loves them.
 We’re called to embrace them even when they’re vulnerable – even when it’s costly.